Werewolf fiction: Dungeons & Dragons

 In Dungeons & Dragons, a lycanthrope (/ˈlaɪkənθroʊp/ LY-kən-throhp or /laɪˈkænθroʊp/ ly-KAN-throhp) is a humanoid shapeshifter based on various legends of lycanthropes, werecats, and other such beings.
-In addition to the werewolf, in Dungeons & Dragons, weretigers, wereboars, werebears and other shapeshifting creatures similar to werewolves and related beings are considered lycanthropes, although traditionally, the term "lycanthrope" refers to a wolf-human combination exclusively.
+In addition to the werewolf, in Dungeons & Dragons, weretigers, wereboars, werebears and other shapeshifting creatures similar to werewolves and related beings are considered lycanthropes, although strictly speaking, the term "lycanthrope" refers to a wolf-human combination exclusively.
 The presence of lycanthropes in the gaming system is one of the elements that has led Christian fundamentalists to condemn Dungeons & Dragons and to associate it with the occult.

 In the standard Dungeons & Dragons rules, lycanthropy is both hereditary (the children of lycanthropes are lycanthropes of the same type) and infectious (victims of lycanthrope bites become lycanthropes themselves, of the same type as the attacker).
 The rules distinguish between natural and afflicted lycanthropes, according to the cause of lycanthropy, and handle them by different rules.

 Hereditary lycanthropes can change shape at will, and retain their personality, being in control of their actions.
 Infected lycanthropes' shapechanges are affected by the full moon.
 They usually are not aware of their actions and act as aggressive predators.
 Lycanthropes can assume the form of an animal/humanoid hybrid, in addition to their animal form.
 Most lycanthropes in animal form can communicate with animals of their type.
 In humanoid form, they can use any weapon, and in animal form they use natural weapons like the corresponding animals, but each type has a different fighting style in hybrid form.
 An illustration in one edition of the Monster Manual implied that the beast in Disney's Beauty and the Beast was a lycanthrope, with a creature having a resemblance to the Beast attacking a human resembling that film's antagonist, Gaston.